 Firefighters are increasingly being asked to cover more areas of expertise in more complex fire environments.
-Many fire departments are now required to cover Advanced Life Support incidents if they want…Continue
+Many fire departments are now required to cover Advanced Life Support incidents …Continue

 Added by Mark W Lamplugh Jr on March 2, 2017 at 9:00am — No Comments

 One thing we are not always taught – identifying conflict in its early stages and taking proactive steps to resolve that conflict early and quickly.
 The results of our not doing so are low morale, loss of productivity, high absenteeism on the part of those involved in conflict, and, ultimately, a high turnover rate.
 Avoiding all of this requires that supervisors and…Continue

 Added by Steven M. Mehler on March 1, 2017 at 4:23am — No Comments